CiscoDevNet/webexcc-digital-channels/README.md

 # webexcc-digital-channels

 This repo provides the templates workflows for Webex Contact Center and IMI integration.
-These workflows are versioned and Webex Contact Center deployment region agnostic.
+These workflows are versioned and Webex Contact Center deployment **region agnostic**.
+In this new version of flows, the authentication mechanism is centralized and no need to configure it for every node of each flow.

+Earlier version of flows which are region specific.
+But it has  and some limitations on managing authentication at each node level.

 ## Workflows Overview
 The following workflow templates are included :